veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 &nbsp; \
 It is intentional to leverage a video message to deliver PacketTypeMetadata instead of other [[RTMP](#rtmp)] Message types.
 One benefit of leveraging a video message is to avoid any racing conditions between video messages and other RTMP message types.
 Given this, once your **colorInfo** object is parsed, the read values MUST be processed in time to affect the first frame of the video section which follows the **colorInfo** object. \
 &nbsp; \
 The **colorInfo** object provides HDR metadata to enable a higher quality image source conforming to BT.2020 (a.k.a., Rec.
 2020) standard.
-The properties of the **colorInfo** object, which are encoded in an AMF message format, are defined below. \
+The properties of the **colorInfo** object, which are encoded in an AMF message format, are defined below.

-&nbsp; \
+>Note:
-Note:
+>

-- For content creators: Whenever it behooves to add video hint information via metadata (ex.
+>- For content creators: Whenever it behooves to add video hint information via metadata (ex.
 HDR) to the FLV container it is RECOMMENDED to add it via VideoPacketType.Metadata.
 This may be done in addition (or instead) to encoding the metadata directly into the codec bitstream.
-- The object encoding format (i.e., AMF0 or AMF3) is signaled during the [connect](https://veovera.github.io/enhanced-rtmp/original-rtmp-related-specs/rtmp-v1-0-spec.pdf#page=29) command.
+>- The object encoding format (i.e., AMF0 or AMF3) is signaled during the [connect](https://veovera.github.io/enhanced-rtmp/original-rtmp-related-specs/rtmp-v1-0-spec.pdf#page=29) command.

 ```js
 type ColorInfo = {